ahernanzl/pyClim-SDM/README.md

 </p>

 pyClim-SDM is a software for statistical downscaling of climate change projections with the following utilities:
-- downscaling of both reanalysis, for evaluation, and Global Climate Models (GCMs).
+- evaluation of Global Climate Models (GCMs).
+- downscaling of both reanalysis (for evaluation) and GCMs.
 - bias correction of downscaled climate projections.
 - post-processing: ETCCDI extreme climate indices (Karl *et al*., 1999; https://www.climdex.org/learn/indices/).
 - visualization of downscaled projections and evaluation metrics.